1998Isabel/Classifiable-Closet/README.md

 # Classifiable-Closet
-Classification of the clothes via the vision recognition of AWS/
+Classification of the clothes via the vision recognition of AWS.